MimmyJau/mimmyjau.github.io/src/pages/posts/closure.md

 ## Design Decision #2: First-Class Functions

 In some languages (including JS), you'd also like for functions to be first-class.
+In other words, you can:
+1) assign functions to variables,
-In other words, you can associate functions to a variable or pass them as arguments into / return them from other functions just like any other type.
+2) pass them as arguments into other functions, and
+3) return them from other functions just like any other type.

 Again, there isn't any inherent reason why a language **needs** to have first-class functions (in fact many don't) but it's a nice feature that can be pretty useful.

 In a language where functions are first-class, **where you invoke** the function **might not be the same place** as **where you declared** the function.
 In fact, in a language where functions are first-class, you should expect this to happen a lot.